 Carrie Iverson grew up in the Adirondack Mountains of upstate New York, where she spent a lot of time riding horses and hiking in the mountains.
 Carrie has degrees in Criminal Justice and Medical Administration.
 She currently works as a Health Unit Coordinator for the Mayo Clinic Health Systems.
 Carrie’s love of dogs started when she moved to Germany and got her first dog, Kasey, a yellow Lab.
 Kasey loved to travel the world with Carrie.
 When Carrie got her Aussie Willow, she became interested in dog training as she realized that Willow needed a job to do.

 Carrie is owned by two dogs, two cats, and one kid.
 Kassidy is a senior black Lab who is enjoying her golden years lying around the house and playing ball in the yard.
 Willow is a young Australian Shepherd who competes in Rally and Agility.
 Tanner and Sadie are her kitty kids and the lover of her heart and soul is Nick, her very energetic son.

 Note: In 2002, Shalise was among the first few trainers in the state of Minnesota and the first 250 in the nation to earn the title Certified Professional Dog Trainer - Knowledge Assessed.
-Sara received her CPDT-KA certification in December 2005, Sarala in December 2007, Lindsay and Tara in April 2011, Julia and Linda in November 2011, and Shelly in November 2012.
+Sara received her CPDT-KA certification in December 2005, Sarala in December 2007, Lindsay and Tara in April 2011, Julia and Linda in November 2011, Shelly in November 2012, and Crystal in October 2013.
 Tara earned her CVT (certified Veterinary Technician) in 2002 and Sara in June 2006.
 Sara became an ANWI (Associate Nose Work Instructor) in February 2013.
-Trainers are also members of the Association of Pet Dog Trainers (APDT) and actively involved in research and seminars to learn from the world's experts.
+Trainers are also members of the Association of Professional Dog Trainers (APDT) and actively involved in research and seminars to learn from the world's experts.